pirate/crypto-trader/README.md

 The trading algorithm is nowhere near complete, it will trade REAL MONEY though, so beware if you run it.
-The `trader.py` file is intentionally broken, to run it you much read `analyze()` and adapt it to your own needs.
+The `trader.py` file is intentionally broken to stop people from emailing me with "I ran your bot and lost all my money", to run it you need to read `analyze()` and adapt it to your own needs.
+In an upwards-trending market the algorithm detailed above is unlikely to make any more than you would by holding the money and not trading at all (due to parasitic losses from fees).
+It's on github to serve as a template for people who want to write their own bots that trade on coinbase.

 ======